astrofra/astrofra/README.md

 # Astrofra

-> I am particularly interested in the digital interactive tool when it supports the artwork from its creation to its diffusion.
-The unpredictable and random nature of software is like a performance, and I have always loved to navigate in this area of uncertainty.
+> I am especially interested by digital interactive tools that support the creative process of an artwork from its design to its diffusion.
+The unpredictable and random nature of software is like a performance, and I have always enjoyed navigating in this area of uncertainty.
-However, the use of the ever-changing digital tools is not an end in itself.
-The pursuit of their advantages and limitations, via deep practice, should go with a critical consideration.<br><br>
+However, the use of the ever-changing digital tools is not the ultimate goal.
+Exploring their advantages and limitations through deep practice should go with a critical reflection.<br><br>
-Educated in both computer development and graphic design, I have tried all along my career to combine technology and artistic expression.
+With a background in both computer development and graphic design, I have tried to merge technology and artistic expression throughout my career.

 <br>